-- 1. Identify the causes for industrial accidents and suggest preventive measures. - 2.
-Identify the basic tools and requirements of different maintenance procedures. - 3.
-Apply different techniques to reduce and prevent Wear and corrosion in Industry. - 4.
-Identify different types of faults present in various equipment like machine tools, IC Engines, boilers etc. - 5.
-Apply periodic and preventive maintenance techniques as required for industrial equipment like motors, pumps and air compressors and machine tools etc.
+- 1. Identify the causes for industrial accidents and suggest preventive measures for safety. - 2.
+Understand the basic need and requirements of different maintenance procedures. - 3.
+Apply different techniques to reduce and prevent wear and corrosion in industry. - 4.
+Analyze different types of faults present in various equipments like machine tools, IC engines, boilers etc. - 5.
+Formulate a plan for periodic and preventive maintenance techniques as required for industrial equipments like motors, pumps and air compressors.